AnAnonymousParty/Laserocitor/README.md

 an analog laser image synthesizer.

-It provides multiple modes of operation and an extensive set of controls to modufy the image rendering in real time.
+It provides multiple modes of operation and an extensive set of controls to modify the image rendering in real time.

 See ScreenShot.jpg for an image of the running application.